jack-junior/SAS-practical-assignment/assignment_5_Summer_project/1. documentations/README.txt

 - data/
     - data_brutes.csv : The primary raw data file Builed from the 9 datasets of the primary study.
+	- To Have access to the dataset please mail to "gayikomiselassi@gmail.com"

 - programs/
     - 01_preliminary_analysis/ : Scripts for data preparation, state definition,